 You have access to a staging environment from week 3 onwards.
 This is a live, functional preview of the site at every stage of development - not a static screenshot or mockup.
 You can click through it, test forms, and review on mobile before anything goes live.

 Content is often the longest-lead item in a website build.
-We handle this in two ways depending on project scope:
+I handle this in two ways depending on project scope:

-Client-supplied content: We provide a detailed content brief for each page — exactly what to write, how long, and in what format.
-This brief is generated from our discovery session and based on keyword research and competitive analysis.
-You write it; we edit and structure it for the web.
+Client-supplied content: You get a detailed content brief for each page - exactly what to write, how long, and in what format.
+This brief is generated from the discovery session and based on keyword research and competitive analysis.
+You write it; I edit and structure it for the web.

-webvise-written content: For projects where we handle copywriting, we interview key stakeholders, review existing sales materials, and write page copy that's optimized for both search and conversion.
-We've found that copy written with both SEO intent and persuasion strategy outperforms generic AI-generated or template content significantly.
+webvise-written content: For projects where copywriting is part of the scope, I interview key stakeholders, review existing sales materials, and write page copy that's optimized for both search and conversion.
+I've found that copy written with both SEO intent and persuasion strategy outperforms generic AI-generated or template content significantly.

-Content development runs parallel to development — we fill the CMS while engineers build the templates.
+Content development runs parallel to development - the CMS gets filled while the templates are built.
 This keeps the timeline tight.

-Phase 5: QA & Launch Preparation (Week 6)
+Phase 5: QA and Launch Preparation (Week 6)

-Before we ship anything, the site goes through a systematic quality checklist:
+Before anything ships, the site goes through a systematic quality checklist:

-- Performance audit: PageSpeed scores must exceed 90 on mobile and desktop
+- Performance audit: Target PageSpeed scores: 90+ on mobile and desktop where content weight and third-party scripts allow.

 - Cross-browser and cross-device testing (Chrome, Firefox, Safari, Edge; iPhone, Android, tablet, desktop)